Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Introduction

 Deep generative models utilize a deep neural network to produce samples from a high-dimensional target distribution defined by a training set.
-In recent years, deep generative models, and most notably, \acp{GAN}, have drawn a great deal of attention in the machine learning community and have progressed rapidly, e.g., see \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021} for reviews.
+In recent years, deep generative models, and most notably, \acp{GAN}, have drawn a great deal of attention in the machine-learning community and have progressed rapidly; \emph{e.g.}, see Refs. \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021} for reviews.
 Namely, \acp{GAN} and other deep generative models have been used to successfully synthesize and process realistic images, speech, and video.
-Because deep generative models can be be trained in an unsupervised manner, they are a potentially flexible and powerful approach for characterizing real-world \ac{RF} emissions with unknown, complex attributes.
+Because deep generative models can be trained in an unsupervised manner, they are a potentially flexible and powerful approach for data-driven modeling of \ac{RF} \ac{I/Q} time series with unknown, complex attributes.

-To date, most work on deep generative models has focused on computer vision applications with images \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021}, while time-series have received less attention.
-Nonetheless, there have been several papers proposing generative models for time-series, primarily for audio applications.
-Examples of non-GAN deep generative models for audio time-series include WaveNet \cite{van_den_oord2016}, an autoregressive model, and MusicVAE \cite{Roberts2018}, which uses a \ac{VAE}.
+To date, most work on deep generative models has focused on computer vision applications with images \cite{Creswell2018, Hong2019, Wang2019, Pan2019, Bond2021}, while time series have received less attention.
+Nonetheless, there have been several papers proposing generative models for time series, primarily for audio applications.
+Examples of non-GAN deep generative models for audio time series include WaveNet \cite{van_den_oord2016}, an autoregressive model, and MusicVAE \cite{Roberts2018}, which uses a \ac{VAE}.